Thomas Read Kemp

 Thomas Read Kemp (23 December 1782 - 20 December 1844) was an English property developer and politician.

 Life

 He was the son of Sussex landowner and Member of Parliament Thomas Kemp, and his wife Anne, daughter of Henry Read of Brookland.
 He was educated at Westminster School, and matriculated at St John's College, Cambridge in 1801.
 He graduated B.A.
 1805, M.A.
 1810.
 He entered the Middle Temple in 1804.

-Kemp lived at Herstmonceaux, then conceived and developed the Regency-style Kemp Town estate in Brighton on the south coast of England.
+Kemp lived at Herstmonceux, then conceived and developed the Regency-style Kemp Town estate in Brighton on the south coast of England.
 He was Member of Parliament for Lewes 1811–16 and 1826–37 and for Arundel 1823–26.